 Verizon is now offering wireless based 5G Home internet service for your home.
 This isn’t a mobile offering, but an actual home internet service with speeds up to 940 Mbps with no monthly data caps.
 Furthermore, Current Verizon Wireless (mobile) customers can sign up for Verizon wireless home internet service for only $50 per month and get the first 3 months free!
 The price for new customers is $70 per month which is still a good value considering the speeds.

 The service goes live on October 1st, 2018, but Verizon is taking preorders now.
 You can check if the service is available in your area.
-Per their announcement, the initial rollout is to homes in Houston, Indianapolis, Los Angeles, and Sacramento.
+Per their announcement, the rollout is to homes in Houston, Indianapolis, Los Angeles, D.C, Detroit, Atlanta, and Sacramento.
 If Verizon 5G wireless home internet isn’t available in your area, check out their Fios internet only plans, which offers similar speeds and pricing.

 What’s Included with Verizon 5G Wireless Internet